gperdrizet/bartleby/README.md

 2. **Discord slash commands**: bartleby’s complete set of commands are registered to the Discord app command system.
 Start typing ‘/’ in the chat to bring up a context menu of the available commands.
 3. **Chat commands**: the same set of commands are also available using the ‘--’ flag in chat, e.g. ‘--set-config max_new_tokens 128’.
 This modality is not necessary for discord - it's redundant to the slash commands and only exists for compatibility with other chat applications.

-See the command reference below for a complete list of commands and their functions.
+See the command reference below for a complete list of commands.

 ### 3.3.
 Saving documents

-Bartleby is intended to be a LLM based writing and thinking collaborator and as such can interact with Google Drive.
+Bartleby is intended to be a LLM writing and thinking collaborator and as such, can interact with Google Drive.
 Documents are saved from the chat to a shared Google Drive folder in docx format.
-Here are the steps to generate and save a document to Google Drive:
+The steps to generate and save a document to Google Drive are as follows:

 1. **Set a shared folder**.
 Create a folder on gdrive for bartleby to save documents in and copy its share link.
 Then submit  /set_gdrive_folder YOUR_SHARE_LINK command in chat.
-You only need to do this once per session with bartleby.
+You only need to do this once per session.
 2. **Set a title**, if desired.
 Use /set_document_title YOUR_TITLE in chat or try something like, '@bartleby call the document War and Peace' to set the title.
 Spaces are fine, and no need to quote.
 This title will be used as the file name and document title of all subsequent uploads until a new title is set.
 If no title is set, documents will be uploaded as 'bartleby_text.docx'.
 3. **Generate the document**. /make_docx or something like ‘@bartleby save that output to gdrive’ will upload the last message in chat.
-Or if you want to capture an earlier message, right click on it and select ‘apps’ > ‘Save to gdrive’ from the context menu.
+Or, if you want to capture an earlier message, right click on it and select ‘apps’ > ‘Save to gdrive’ from the context menu (Discord only).

 ## 4. How to run bartleby

 ### 4.1.
 Prerequisites

-1. Nvidia GPU with >= 5 GB memory (depending on which model you pick to run)
+1. Nvidia GPU with >=~ 5 GB memory (depending on which model you pick to run).
-2. ~30 GB disk space for models
+2. ~30 GB disk space for models, assuming you want to try all of those currently available.
+Or ~15 GB for just the current default falcon-7b.
-3. Nvidia driver, CUDA and the CUDA toolkit (Build/tested with Kepler card on 470 driver with CUDA runtime/driver 11.4/11.4)
+3. Nvidia driver, CUDA and the CUDA toolkit (Build/tested with Kepler card on 470 driver with CUDA runtime/driver 11.4/11.4).

 ### 4.2.
 Via Docker

-The easiest way to run bartleby is by pulling the gperdrizet/bartleby:backdrop_launch image from Docker Hub.
+The easiest way to run bartleby is by pulling the *gperdrizet/bartleby:backdrop_launch* image from Docker Hub.
 Follow the instructions in the repository overview to get it up and running.

 ### 4.3.
 Via Python venv

-If you prefer to run bartleby on bare metal, without a container, you can use this repo and the included requirements.txt.
-The version pins in requirements.txt produce a venv which works for a Nvidia Kepler GPU running the 470 driver and CUDA 11.4/11.4 with compute capability 3.7.
-If you are using a newer card, pip installing requierments.txt may still work, but will not take advantage of later CUDA compute capabilities.
+If you prefer to run bartleby on bare metal, without a container, you can use this repo and the included *requirements.txt*.
+The version pins in *requirements.txt* produce a venv which works for a Nvidia Kepler GPU running the 470 driver and CUDA 11.4/11.4 with compute capability 3.7.
+If you are using a newer card, pip installing *requierments.txt* may still work, but will not take advantage of later CUDA compute capabilities.
 If you have a more modern graphics card, consider installing the following minimal dependencies manualy.
 They should pull in everything else that is needed.
 The trickiest part of the install is getting bitsandbytes to play nice with older cards.
-If you are working with modern hardware this may not be an issue at all for you.
-Otherwise you may have to build bitsandbytes from source.
+If you are working with modern hardware this may not be an issue.
+Otherwise, you may have to build bitsandbytes from source.

 #### Setup instructions